Generated Contents Enrichment: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{iven} the rich semantics and complex inter-semantic relationships in the real-world scenes in Fig.~\ref{fig:teaser}(f), their available descriptions, shown in Fig.~\ref{fig:teaser}(a), are usually inadequately informative, thus leading to the semantic richness gap between the accordingly generated images and the real-world ones, as shown in Fig.~\ref{fig:teaser}(d) and (f).
-However, given the simple descriptions, our human minds can easily hallucinate a semantically abundant image, filling the semantic richness gap by first understanding the given description, then enriching it with its related semantics and inter-semantic relationships, and finally hallucinating the accordingly generated image.
+Real-world scenes, such as those in Fig.~\ref{fig:teaser}(f), contain rich objects and relations.
+The short descriptions in Fig.~\ref{fig:teaser}(a) are often inadequately informative, creating a semantic richness gap between the simple generated images in Fig.~\ref{fig:teaser}(d) and the real scenes in Fig.~\ref{fig:teaser}(f).
+However, given a sparse description, humans can often imagine a semantically richer scene by understanding the description, adding related semantics and inter-semantic relations, and visualizing the resulting content.

-We term this task, barely investigated in conventional research, as generated contents enrichment (GCE).
-Although the human brain can fulfill this task effortlessly, existing artificial intelligence content generation methods produce results with inadequate semantic richness.
-In contrast to our approach, these methods overlook explicit content enrichment by neglecting reasoning on relevant semantics and inter-semantic relationships.
-As shown in Fig.~\ref{fig:teaser}(d), the state-of-the-art generation approach \cite{rombach2022high}, without reasoning the related semantics of the given descriptions, generates the images with insufficient semantics compared with the real-world ones in Fig.~\ref{fig:teaser}(f).
-Indeed, all existing content generation methods, to the best of our knowledge, rely on implicit learning to generate visual contents that follow the distribution of visually real images without explicitly considering the semantic richness and structural reasonableness, thus incompetent in tackling GCE.
+We define Generated Contents Enrichment (GCE) as a scene-representation enrichment task for image generation: given a sparse text description, the system constructs a scene graph, enriches it with plausible additional objects and relations, and renders visual content from the enriched representation.
+Neighboring graph-expansion methods, such as GEMS \citep{agarwal2023gems}, expand scene structures for retrieval- or language-domain objectives, while graph-to-image methods, such as SG2IM \citep{johnson2018image}, synthesize images from already specified scene graphs.
+In contrast, GCE studies explicit scene enrichment as a structured intermediate stage for image generation; our framework is one instantiation of this task that evaluates the visual consequences of added objects and relations during training.
+Compared with scene graph completion, unconditional scene graph generation, graph-to-image rendering, or large language model (LLM) prompt expansion, GCE is defined by the full path from a sparse description and its seed graph to an enriched graph and then to rendered visual content.